Competitions and Funding Opportunities

 Hult Prize @ Rutgers University

 What is Hult Prize?
 The Hult Prize is an annual competition held amongst MBA and university students from over 300 universities around the world!
 Teams are challenged to introduce and develop a social business idea aimed to solve a particular pressing social issue.
 The teams participate in a competition within each university before proceeding to regional finals in various locations.
-The winners of the Regional Finals pitch their idea in New York to an exclusive group of judges-including Bill Clinton - for the prize of $1 Million USD to develop their product, idea, or startup.
-In 2017, A team from Rutgers was the proud winner of $1 million Holt prize.
-For more information on the competition, visit http://www.hultprizeat.com/rutgers or contact the Rutgers Campus Director for the Holt Prize.
+The winners of the regional finals pitch their idea in New York to an exclusive group of judges - including Bill Clinton - for the prize of $1 Million USD to develop their product, idea, or startup.
+In 2017, a team from Rutgers was the proud winner of $1 million Hult prize.
+For more information on the competition, visit http://www.hultprizeat.com/rutgers or contact the Rutgers Campus Director for the Hult Prize.

 Clinton Global Initiative University